Writer. Director. Editor.

 C.J.’s writing work has been nominated for the Pushcart Prize, which recognizes the best in small press fiction.
 Literary journal The Ear Hustler awarded him the Golden Hustler Award, their prize for the best short story of the year.
 His short fiction has also appeared in several publications, including Underground Voices, The Bookends Review, The Piker Press, and Word Riot.
 He has written articles and reviews for such publications as Film Monthly, Bookslut, and Newcity Chicago.

 As a video director, C.J. has created short form content for globally renowned comedy theater The Second City, acclaimed comedy group 3Peat, and storied writer/performer John Loos.
-His directing work has been featured on the front page of Funny or Die, and at festivals such as the Illinois International Film Festival, Chicago REEL Shorts Film Festival, and Big Bear Lake International Film Festival.
-He won 1st place at Chicago Filmmakers’ Citywide Film Showcase.
+His directing work will be featured at the New York Television Film Festival in July 2018, and has been featured at festivals such as Out Webfest, the Indie Series Awards, and the Illinois International Film Festival.
+His videos have been features several times on the front page of Funny or Die.
+He has also directed video for big brands such as ConAgra Foods and McDonald’s.

-C.J. has cut comedic videos for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant.
-These videos have garnered millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.
+C.J. has cut comedic videos for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, garnering millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.

 He has also provided video content for theatre companies including Joffrey Ballet, Victory Gardens Theatre, and Theatre Seven.
 Chicago Reader declared, “The show boasts slick video design by C.J.
 Arellano,” and Time Out Chicago called my video work “astounding.”